vietfin/vietfin/CONTRIBUTING.md

 - Install poetry.
 E.g. `conda install poetry`
 - Install dependencies with optional dependency group `docs` for writing docs purposes.
 E.g. `poetry install --with docs`

-You can also suggest to edit a single page of the docs, simply by clicking the `Edit this page` button on the right side bar of the docs page.
-This will open a GitHub page where you can edit the page and submit a PR to the VietFin repository.
+You can also suggest to edit a single page of the docs, simply by clicking the `Edit this page` button on the right side bar of the VietFin docs page.
+This will open a GitHub website where you can edit the single docs page and submit a PR to the VietFin repository.

 ## Test suite

 The `./tests` folder contains the main VietFin test suite.

 At the moment, the test suite contains only unit tests.
-These tests are intended to make sure all VietFin functionality work as intended.
-Check the [Testing Guidelines](/tests/README.md) for more details.
+These tests assert that all VietFin functionality work as intended with default parameters.
+Read the [Testing Guidelines](/tests/README.md) for more details.

 ## Versioning